Your browser is unsupported

 Description:

 Joshua Drucker's interests center around the processes of regional economic development and transformation, seeking to understand phenomena of growth, decline, and adjustment in order to design of policies to achieve and sustain positive economic outcomes.
-Currently, his research is focused in three main areas.
+His research is focused in three main areas.
 The first investigates the factors external to the firm that help determine business and economic performance.
 The effects of the regional environment on business decisions and industry outcomes are important for interpreting and forecasting economic processes and for providing a mechanism for intentionally affecting economic trajectories.
-Drucker’s work in this area examines agglomeration, industrial structure, entrepreneurial competition, and economic development policy, and their relationships with economic activity.
+Drucker’s work in this area examines agglomeration, industrial structure, entrepreneurial competition, local government finance, and economic development policy, and their relationships with economic activity.

 Drucker also is interested in advancing methods of economic analysis useful for practitioners.
 He is expert in the practice of economic impact assessment, and has created impact estimates and related analyses for a variety of organizations and clients.
 His research includes measuring the spatial distribution and impact of wage theft in Illinois and gauging the economic contributions of NASA (the National Aeronautics and Space Administration) and the Marshall Space Flight Center in Huntsville, Alabama.
 Drucker participated in a multi-year project to assist defense communities in the United States to apply economic data in support of efforts to increase resiliency in the face of changing military missions and other economic shocks.